 |What some looks like physically – male, female or intersex

 |What someone is attracted to

 How common is intersex?

 With a wide variety of potential definitions, it is hard to determine how common intersex is.
-If you just include children with obviously atypical genitalia then the figure is about 1 in 1500 to 1 in 2000 live births.
-Some conditions, such as congenital adrenal hyperplasia or androgen insensitivity syndrome may lead to ambiguous genitalia from birth.
-Some may only be evident due to failure of usual puberty and some, such as hypospadias, may be misdiagnosed as non-intersex conditions.
+If you include children with obviously atypical genitalia, the figure is about 1 in 1500 to 1 in 2000 live births.
+Conditions like congenital adrenal hyperplasia or androgen insensitivity syndrome may lead to ambiguous genitalia from birth.
+Some may only be evident due to failure of usual puberty, and some, such as hypospadias, may be misdiagnosed as non-intersex conditions.
 Less conservative estimates place intersex as occurring in around 1.7% of live births.
 To put this in context, the incidence of red hair at birth is between 1 and 2%.
-In 2008, a voluntary registry, the I-DSD was set up to help improve data capture.
+In 2008, a voluntary registry, the I-DSD, was set up to help improve data capture.

 What sort of conditions may lead to intersex?

 - Sex Chromosome mosaicism

 - Partial Androgen Insensitivity Syndrome

 - Swyer Syndrome

 In 2006, a group of clinicians in Chicago replaced the term intersex with “Disorders of Sexual Development”, or DSD, in the “Summary of Consensus Statement on Intersex Disorders and Their Management”.
 A concern is that this term reinforces the concept that being intersex is a disorder that needs to be fixed rather than a normal variant and returned to a more paternalistic model of care rather than one that encompasses shared decision-making.
 Some of the community prefer the term intersex as a term that promotes equality and decreases marginalisation.
 One must consider that intersex activists may represent the vocal minority.
 Other terms used include differences of sex development and variances in sex development.